dabrahams/Contracts/Contracts.md

 2:28
 like, clearly the butler shouldn't just walk off into the desert leaving the keys in the car if the right gas isn't available

-## Error Handling
-- An error is a postcondition failure.
-Update the
-** Throwing exception
-- Makes return value available/simple (no encoding failure)
-- Supports construction.
-Note 2-phase construction weakens invariants.
-- Simplifies postcondition
-- Simplifies client logic when the immediate client can't do anything about it

-** Returning error
-- good when immediate client has a response

 ## Invariants